ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/OH.md

    - Username: your UCM NetID
 6. Click **OK**.
 You will then be asked to enter your password.
 For your first time logging in, use the initial password that was sent to you. **Do not save this password**, since you will be changing it right after.

 After logging in, it will ask you to change your password. **Current password** is the initial password we sent you.
 After that, you will be asked to change your password - this time you need to type your new password twice.
+This completes the initial password change process.

 Reset Password & Login Video Below!